RaquelMichelon/spring-data-pagination/README.md

 2 - implement the PostRepository to search for post that should extends PagingAndSortingRepository;

-3 - create the service layer to list the pageable posts
+3 - create the service layer to list the pageable posts;

-4 - create the controller to work with http requests
+4 - create the controller to work with http requests;

-5 - implement an automatized test
+5 - implement an automatized test;

+> Note!
+For the sake of simplicity and because it is beyond this mini-project scope, all classes were written in the same file, which is not recommended for real projects.

 ## ♡ Acknowledgment